The Difference Between Temporary Disability and Permanent Disability

 It’s important to go over your eligibility for each program with a lawyer because different programs accept different types of injuries and disabilities.
 For some programs like the Social Security disability programs, a disability that is only temporary might not qualify.

 Talk to one of our Philadelphia disability lawyers for help with your disability application and deciding whether a temporary disability or permanent disability will qualify under the system you apply through.
-Call (215) 515-2954 today to set up a free legal consultation with Young, Marr & Associates.
+Call (215) 515-2954 today to set up a free legal consultation with Young, Marr, Mallis & Associates.

 Understanding the Difference Between Temporary and Permanent Disability